 - i.
 Costs relating to the preparation, filing and validating of a patent application are eligible as well as translation and other costs incurred in order to obtain the granting or validation of the right in other appropriate countries. - ii.
 Costs can only be incurred between the start and end date of the project. - iii.
 Grant aid for such IP protection is "ring fenced" and can only be claimed for this purpose. - iv.
-A maximum of €50,000 eligible expense will be allowed (at 50% grant rate) per SME partner.

-6) Capital Equipment Costs for Project R&D (tangible and intangible assets):

-- a. e.g. test equipment, one off software licences (perpetual licences), lab scale prototype lines, items not completely consumed by the R&D project. - b.
+A maximum of €50,000 eligible expense will be allowed (at 50% grant rate) per SME partner. - 6) Capital Equipment Costs for Project R&D (tangible and intangible assets): - a. e.g. test equipment, one off software licences (perpetual licences), lab scale prototype lines, items not completely consumed by the R&D project.
+Note that general production equipment, or equipment that will subsequently become production equipment is not eligible for RD&I capital equipment grants. - b.
 All capital equipment must be depreciated. - i.
 No deposit or orders may be placed for capital equipment before the start date - ii.
 Depreciation Period: This is the period over which the item is to be written down to zero value. - iii.
 Depreciation may only be claimed for the time the asset is used on the project. - iv.
 General personal computer equipment and peripherals: typically 36 months depreciation is allowable. - v.
-Test equipment lab scale prototype: typically 60 months depreciation is allowable no exceptions without approval.

-- vi.
-Building/renovation costs will generally not be considered an eligible cost under DTIF. - 7) Overheads: - a.
+Test equipment lab scale prototype: typically 60 months depreciation is allowable no exceptions without approval. - vi.
+Building/renovation costs will generally not be considered an eligible cost under DTIF.

+7) Overheads:

+a.
 Enterprise partners will be paid overheads at the rate of 30% of eligible salary costs as a contribution to indirect costs of the project (e.g. administration, finance, IT support etc.).